-Where special systems other than specified in this Section of the Rules are installed, they shall comply with the requirements of the Rules to the extent agreed with the Register in each particular case.
+Where special systems other than specified in this Section are installed, they shall comply with the requirements of these Rules to the extent agreed with the Register in each particular case.

 6.6.5 The equipment of special systems (pumps, fittings, monitors) may be remote-controlled from the fire and rescue operations control station.